QWaLC Member Groups: Impact Jan 2025 – Jan 2026

 Annual Volunteer Hours

-Collectively, volunteers have contributed an impressive 2.2 million hours of service, demonstrating their commitment and passion.
+Collectively, volunteers have contributed impressive hours of service during the last 12 months, demonstrating their commitment and passion.
 The collective efforts of Member Group volunteers provide vital support in getting things done on the ground.

 Volunteer 'In-Kind' Value

-The economic impact of our volunteers is substantial, with their contributions valued at approximately $165 million, highlighting the importance and impact of volunteer work in our community.
+The economic impact of our Member Groups Volunteers is substantial.
+This highly valuable in-kind contribution underscores the importance and impact of volunteer work in our community.

 Wider Community Engagement

-QWaLC Member Group efforts have engaged 450,000 individuals from the wider community representing 8.11% of Queensland’s population.
+QWaLC Member Group efforts have engage 100s of thousand of individuals from the wider community representing close to 8% of Queensland’s population.
 This broad engagement fosters awareness, encourages collaboration, and offers opportunities for participation.

-QWaLC Member Groups have successfully secured an impressive 382 government grants, empowering them to deliver a diverse and far-reaching array of projects that benefit communities, protect the environment, and strengthen grassroots initiatives to achieve their objectives.
+QWaLC Member Groups have successfully secured an impressive number of government grants, empowering them to deliver a diverse and far-reaching array of projects that benefit communities, protect the environment, and strengthen grassroots initiatives to achieve their objectives.

-During 2024/2025, QWaLC Member Groups showcased a wide range of initiatives undertaken across Queensland.
+During the last 12 months, QWaLC Member Groups showcased a wide range of initiatives undertaken across Queensland.
 These include on-ground vegetation management, wildlife rescue & rehabilitation, feral animal control and educational activities.

 Click Here to See Their Amazing Projects…